Sharrnah/whispering/documentation/configurations.md

 device_out_index: None,  # output device index for TTS
 tts_model: ["en", "v3_en"],  # TTS language and model to use
 tts_voice: "en_0",  # TTS voice (one of silero tts voices, or "last" to use last used voice)
+tts_prosody_rate: ""  # TTS voice speed.
+Can be "x-slow", "slow", "medium", "fast", "x-fast" or "" for default.
+tts_prosody_pitch: "" # TTS voice pitch.
+Can be "x-low", "low", "medium", "high", "x-high" or "" for default.

 # plugin settings
 plugins: {}  # list of plugins to load.